 To ensure expertise is present and consistently applied, Examiners undergo training prior to undertaking a review.
 Likewise, new Examiners are supported by a mentor and paired with more experienced Examiners to form evaluation Teams.

 Individuals interested in becoming an Examiner submit an “on-line” application generally available between October and December of each year.
-Along with returning Examiners, there are new ones – but all must apply for the year they wish to serve.
-Prospective Examiners should review the latest Examiner Guide found on the right.
-It contains information on the phases in the review cycle, training requirements, time commitments and the Code of Ethical Conduct.
+Returning Examiners as well as New or Prospective Examiners must apply for the year they wish to serve.
+Prospective Examiners should review the latest Examiner Guide and other documents found on the right.
+They contain information on the phases in the review cycle, training requirements, time commitments and the Code of Ethical Conduct.

 Examiners are needed for both the Virginia SPQA Recognition and Discovery Programs.
 Requirements for each vary and the differences are noted in the Examiner Guide.
-Applicants are also encouraged to review the respective Guides for the Award Recognition and Discovery Programs which can be found on those program pages.
+To gain a better understanding of VA SPQA’s Programs and the context of an Examiner Team evaluation, Examiner applicants are also encouraged to review the Guides for the Award Recognition and Discovery Programs which can be found on those program pages of this website.

 Needed to Participate

-Individuals interested in becoming or returning as an Examiner will need the following available on the right.
+Individuals interested in becoming and Examiner or returning as an Examiner will need the following available on the right:

-- The Examiner Guide (PDF)should be reviewed by individuals prior to submission of an application to become and Examiner.
+- 1. The Examiner Guide (PDF) should be reviewed by individuals prior to submission of an application to become an Examiner.

-- The Examiner On-Line Application is generally open between October and December of each year.
+- 2. The Examiner On-Line Applications (New Examiner Application and Returning Examiner Application) are generally open between October and December of each year.

 To learn more about Virginia SPQA and becoming an Examiner, contact firstname.lastname@example.org